julia189/juliaclarke.github.io/index.md

 ---
 #### AI Agent with Rasa AI

 Developed AI agent to help assist young (soon to be) parents in baby car using Rasa's Calm (Conversational AI with Language Models) paradigm.
-Project was implemented for RASA AI challenge 2024 and is currently continously improved (Status April 2025).
+Project was implemented for RASA AI challenge 2024 and recognized in the 10 notable projects.
+Project is currently continously improved (April 2024).

  [Github Link](https://github.com/julia189/rasa-ai-agent-challenge)